The centaur-algebra of observables: Algebra for the centaur geometry

 \section{Algebra for the centaur geometry}

 The full boundary algebra for a given side, such as $R$, is generated by $H_R$ and $\chi$.
-This determines the type III$_1$ algebra of operators by constructing finite strings of the modes $\qty{a,\,a^\dagger}$ and bounded functions of $H_R$.
-Let us denote, the gauge-constrained Hilbert space as $\hat{\mathcal{H}}$ by all $U(1)$ invariant states constructed from the operators (\ref{eq:Hilbert space total}) and their Hilbert space completion.
-Let $\mathcal{A}_R$ be the von Neumann algebra consisting on the set of operators $\qty{\hat{\mathcal{O}}_R}$ in $R$ which time evolve non-trivially along the asymptotic boundary by the modular flow (\ref{eq:non trivial generator}) according to (\ref{eq:U ops}) with $U=\rme^{\rmi H \tau}$ to describe the $U(1)$ isometry group of the centaur geometry.
-We employ the Tomita-Takesaki construction of modular automorphisms \cite{takesaki2006tomita} for type III$_1$ von Neumann algebras.
-We start from a thermofield-double state, $\ket{\psi_{\rm TFD}}$, that is a cyclic and separating vacuum state that obeys the constraint equation
+This determines the type III$_1$ algebra of operators by constructing finite strings of the modes $\qty{a,\,a^\dagger}$ and bounded functions of $H_R$. {To incorporate gravity in our discussion, we treat time translations as gauge redundancies in the context of AdS/CFT correspondence.} Let us denote the Hilbert space of the coinvariant (i.e. defined by equivalence classes) state as $\hat{\mathcal{H}}$ by all SL$(2,~\mathbf{R})$ invariant renormalizable states constructed from the operators (\ref{eq:Hilbert space total}) and their Hilbert space completion.
+Details about the construction of this particular Hilbert space can be found in \cite{Penington:2023dql}.

+Let $\mathcal{A}_R$ be the von Neumann algebra that consists of the set of operators $\qty{\hat{\mathcal{O}}_R}$ in $R$ which time evolve non-trivially along the asymptotic boundary by the modular flow (\ref{eq:non trivial generator}) according to (\ref{eq:U ops}) with $U=\rme^{\rmi H \tau}$, where $H$ is the difference between the left and right Hamiltonians of the centaur geometry.
+We start from a thermofield-double state, $\ket{\psi_{\rm TFD}}$, of the boundary theories in Fig. \ref{fig:Centaur}, which is a cyclic and separating vacuum state that obeys the constraint equation

-Then, we can generate cross-product algebra following (\ref{eq:crossed prod elements}) with $T=H$, i.e. the modular time translation generator of the cross-product algebra; and $X=H_L$. {However, given the $U(1)$ invariance, the automorphism group is an interval, rather than $\mathbb{R}$ in (\ref{eq:crossed prod}).} Consider now
+Then, we can generate cross-product algebra following (\ref{eq:crossed prod elements}) with $T=H$, i.e. the modular time translation generator of the cross-product algebra; and $X=H_L$\footnote{Notice however, this identification is purely formal since $X\in\mathcal{A}'$, while $H_L\notin\mathcal{A}'$ for type III theories.}. {Given the SL$(2,~\mathbf{R})$ invariance, the automorphism group is $\mathbb{R}$ as in (\ref{eq:crossed prod}).} Consider now

 Since $H\ket{\psi_{\rm TFD}}=0$, (\ref{eq:One sided H constraint}) can be employed to evaluate the expectation value of a generic element $\hat{a}\in \hat{\mathcal{A}}_{\rm R}$ \cite{Witten:2021unn},